16. The Tower

 – What would it look like to construct a life that doesn’t require constant maintenance to stay upright?Practice post-apocalyptic clarity

-– What are you suddenly clear on, now that the noise is gone?
+– What do you understand clearly now that the distractions have gone?

 – How can you honour what collapsed without romanticising the ruins?

-– What’s the first brave, small step that says: I get to start afresh and this time it’s my time?
+– What’s the first small step you can take to start afresh and make it your time?

 vi.
 Building Skills